2025 Plenary

 John Ecklu (Global Engineering PhD Candidate)

-Sheila (Siila) Watt-Cloutier, Inuit Leader and global advocate for Indigenous Peoples’ rights, will speak on Indigenous knowledge, climate solutions and human rights advocacy from a North American perspective
+Sheila (Siila) Watt-Cloutier, Inuit Leader and global advocate for Indigenous Peoples’ rights, will speak on Indigenous knowledge, climate solutions and human rights advocacy from a North American perspective, followed by a moderated question and answer session.

 11:00 am | MDT